Beverly Drive-In Theatre: History

-Beverly Drive-In Theatre was constructed in 1948 as a cinema structure in Forrest County, Mississippi.
-The main screen measured 105 by 75 ft, and the theatre contained a paved parking area for 500 cars.
+The Beverly Drive-In was constructed in 1948 under ownership of the Hargroder family.
+The main screen measured 105 by 75 ft, and the theatre contained a paved parking area for 500 vehicles.
 The back of the screen tower held a display of neon lights that denoted the Beverly logo with a moon and shooting stars.
-The original owners built their family home beneath the main screen.
+The original owners built their home beneath the main screen.
+A second screen, measuring 80 by 40 ft, was added in March 1979.